decretist/Dissertation/Chapter3/chapter3.markdown

-[3] John T. Noonan, “Gratian Slept Here: The Changing Identity of the Father of the Systematic Study of Canon Law,” *Traditio* 35 (January 1979): 145–72, 154; and Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” in *A Service Beyond All Recompense*, ed.
-Kurt Martens (Catholic University of America Press, 2018), 359–92, 382-385.
+[3] John T. Noonan, “Gratian Slept Here: The Changing Identity of the Father of the Systematic Study of Canon Law,” *Traditio* 35 (January 1979): 154; and Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” in *A Service Beyond All Recompense*, ed.
+Kurt Martens (Catholic University of America Press, 2018), 382–85.

 [4] Johann Friedrich Schulte, ed., *Die summa über das Decretum Gratiani* (Aalen: Scientia Verlag, 1965), 5; and Robert Somerville and Bruce Clark Brasington, eds., *Prefaces to Canon Law Books in Latin
-Christianity: Selected Translations, 500-1245* (New Haven, Conn: Yale University Press, 1998), 200-201.
+Christianity: Selected Translations, 500-1245* (New Haven, Conn: Yale University Press, 1998), 200–201.

 [5] R.W.
 Southern asserts that no one claims to have been Gratian's student---"none of the earliest users of his work claims to have been taught by him". "although other scholars made some very early alterations and additions to the text of the *Decretum*, none of them claimed to have been taught by him."
-(R. W. Southern, *Scholastic Humanism and the Unification of Europe*, vol. 1 (Oxford, UK ; Cambridge, Mass., USA: Blackwell, 1995), 287, 304).
+R. W. Southern, *Scholastic Humanism and the Unification of Europe*, vol. 1 (Oxford, UK ; Cambridge, Mass., USA: Blackwell, 1995), 287, 304.

 [6] The tradition of Roman law teaching in Bologna preserved an elaborate genealogy of masters and their students: Pepo preceded